-1. For approval of an initial hardship request the family must provide documentation of homelessness either from a shelter or evidence as described in § 2.18.11 of this Part.

-2. Requests for a subsequent incremental extension must be accompanied by the submission of a letter of support for the extension from a housing search specialist.
+- 1. The following must occur for approval of an initial hardship request: - a.
+Documentation of homelessness either from a shelter or evidence as described in § 2.18.11 of this Part. - b.
+The family must be referred to the DHS housing worker or be active and in compliance with his/her employment plan addressing barriers to securing stability with housing.
+Work activities for homelessness include keeping a detailed account of the search and the outcome of all inquiries to demonstrate good faith efforts with securing housing. - Requests for a subsequent incremental extension must be accompanied by the submission of a letter of support for the extension from a housing search specialist.